Bacteria are prokaryotic (single-celled) microorganisms that are found in both human health and disease.

 Antibiotics used to treat streptococcal infections include beta-lactams (i.e. penicillin, ceflasporins).
 In severe cases, or those with high resistance, glycopeptides (i.e. vancomycin) or carbapenems (i.e meropenem) are used.

-There are four other major groups of gram positive bacteria that cause clinically significant infections in humans.
+There are four major gram-positive bacilli that cause clinically significant infections in humans.

 Listeria monocytogenes can cause meningitis, often in neonates, or patients who have consumed unpasturised milk.